AndreyShternshis/exploring-exposomics/README.md

 # Tool for exploring exposome datasets and co-exposures

 The tool produces results from paper "Modeling and exploring co-exposures to environmental chemicals and endogenous metabolites".
-It allows to obtain additional results or apply it to other exposome data.
+It allows to analyze data, obtain results complementing the paper, or apply it to other exposome data.

 **Instructions**